-LIFETIME ACHIEVEMENT AWARD

-To be presented to an AAPL member who has honored and distinguished the land profession through demonstrated leadership, integrity, and his/her contribution to the industry, the community and the profession for his/her entire land career.
+LIFETIME ACHIEVEMENT AWARD To be presented to an AAPL member who has honored and distinguished the land profession through demonstrated leadership, integrity, and his/her contribution to the industry, the community and the profession for his/her entire land career.
 Active, retired and deceased members may be considered for this award.
-Current AAPL Officers are excluded from nomination.
+(Current AAPL Officers are excluded from nomination.)

-LANDMAN OF THE YEAR AWARD

-To be presented to an AAPL member who honored and distinguished the land profession through demonstrated leadership, integrity, and his/her contribution to the industry, the community and the profession during the previous calendar year.
-Current AAPL Officers are excluded from nomination.
+LANDMAN OF THE YEAR AWARD To be presented to an AAPL member who honored and distinguished the land profession through demonstrated leadership, integrity, and his/her contribution to the industry, the community and the profession during the previous calendar year.
+(Current AAPL Officers are excluded from nomination.)
+PIONEER AWARD To be presented to an individual, group or company who at any time has significantly impacted the land profession with a fundamentally distinct contribution.
+Current Executive Committee members may not be submitted, and self-nominations will not be considered

-LOCAL ASSOCIATION OF THE YEAR AWARD

-To be presented to the local association that has achieved the greatest cumulative rating in the following categories: Best Bulletin/Newsletter; Best Member Communication; and Best AAPL Director's Communication.
+LOCAL ASSOCIATION OF THE YEAR AWARD To be presented to the local association that has achieved the greatest cumulative rating in the following categories: Best Bulletin/Newsletter; Best Member Communication; and Best AAPL Director's Communication.
 Points will also be awarded and included in the cumulative rating for AAPL membership retention and recruitment.

-BEST NEWSLETTER/BULLETIN - LARGE ASSOCIATION

-To be presented for the best single bulletin or newsletter published by a local association during the previous calendar year whose membership is more than 250.
+BEST NEWSLETTER/BULLETIN - LARGE ASSOCIATION To be presented for the best single bulletin or newsletter published by a local association during the previous calendar year whose membership is more than 250.
 Only the best single example of bulletin or newsletter is to be submitted.
 No accompanying explanation will be considered.

-BEST NEWSLETTER/BULLETIN - MEDIUM ASSOCIATION

-To be presented for the best single bulletin or newsletter published by a local association during the previous calendar year whose membership is between 100 - 250.
+BEST NEWSLETTER/BULLETIN - MEDIUM ASSOCIATION To be presented for the best single bulletin or newsletter published by a local association during the previous calendar year whose membership is between 100 - 250.
 Only the best single example of bulletin or newsletter is to be submitted.
 No accompanying explanation will be considered.

-BEST NEWSLETTER/BULLETIN - SMALL ASSOCIATION

-To be presented for the best single bulletin or newsletter published by a local association during the previous calendar year whose membership is 100 or fewer.
+BEST NEWSLETTER/BULLETIN - SMALL ASSOCIATION To be presented for the best single bulletin or newsletter published by a local association during the previous calendar year whose membership is 100 or fewer.
 Only the best single example of bulletin or newsletter is to be submitted.
 No accompanying explanation will be considered.